LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 //talk about inodes

 The permissions of directories really show the importance of understanding that files live within a file system.
-It is what allows for multiple users to have shared or separate segments of the file system.
+Permissions on directories allows for users to organize files into shared or separate segments of the file system.
 Now because directories are a special kind of file the permissions behave slightly differently.
-For normal files, the permissions say what they do.
-If read is given, the file can be opened.
-If write is given, the user can modify the file.
-They don't necessarily need to know what is in the file they can overwrite it with `echo "my file now" > some_file.txt`.
-If execute is given, the user can try to use the shell to execute the file.
-Directories are not normal files, so the permissions are different.
-The execute bit become a lot more important since a lot of action for directories require this bit to be set.
+As mentioned previously, a directory is a list of entries, so the permissions apply to what can be done to that list.
+However, this leaves a peculiar situation on what the execute bit means for a directory.
+You can't exactly execute a directory, yet this bit is crucial to have on a directory.
 According to the man page for chmod, the +x bit for directories permits searching inside.
-For example, to be able to write into a directory -wx is needed instead of just -w- ls as well will need r-x instead of r--.
+For example, to be able to remove or rename files -wx is needed instead of just -w-. ls as well will need r-x instead of r--.
 A directory can still have just read and just write, but commands will not work as intended.
-//SHOW CODE FOR THIS IT'S PRETTY NEAT
-You can still use ls on a directory with r--, but since -x is what gives the ability to search inside the command half completes the job. ls will still show the contents by saying it couldn't access the file at that path, but using the -l flag won't reveal any file information.
+You can still use `ls` on a directory with r--, but since -x is what gives the ability to search inside `ls -l` half completes the job.
-Tab completion would also still work on a directory with just r--, so it can be used as a poor man's ls.
-The write bit would give you permission to rename, move, and delete files, but it can only be done if permission to execute is given.
-The execute bit is what allows a user to change the working directory into it, and gives access to the files.
+This is because `ls -l` requires execution privileges to go to inodes inside the dentry list.
+As a result, without +x permissions `ls -l` lists files by name, but doesn't show the file info.
+What does work with solely r-- is tab completion since that just needs to look at the entry list.
+Writing permission will always need execution permissions as the entry table can not be modified without executable permissions.
+Some other behaviors are explained in the table below.
 ```
 700 (rwx------)
 Can create, delete, rename, and list files